In a disaster scenario that leads to economic collapse, medicines will be one of the most in-demand barter items.

-This tree grows in the Pacific Northwest and is a good anti-fungal remedy.
+This tree grows in the Pacific Northwest and is an excellent anti-fungal remedy.
 To use, make an alcohol tincture out of the leaves.

 Use the root of this plant to make a tincture and apply it to affected areas.
 It can also be consumed as a tea as a natural antibiotic.

 Plants for Colds and Flu

-It is also can be ground into a paste and applied to the skin to treat fungal or yeast infections.
-To use for cold, dry the roots or leafs and make into a potent tea.
+It can also be ground into a paste and applied to the skin to treat fungal or yeast infections.
+To use for cold, dry the roots or leaves and make them into a potent tea.

 It is incredibly effective at clearing up mucus from infections and colds.
-It also happens to be a really beautiful flower to put in your survival garden.
-To use, boil the roots and/or leaves to make a tea.
-The leaves can also be put on infected wounds to draw out pus.
+It is also a beautiful flower to put in your survival garden.
+To use, boil the roots and leaves to make tea.
+The leaves can also be placed on infected wounds to draw out pus.

 Plants for Parasite Infections

 It is disgusting to see worms in your poo.
 The good news is that most worm infections are generally harmless – they are more of a nuisance.

 Take the green husks of walnuts and dry them.
-Then they can be used to make a tea.
+Then, they can be used to make tea.
 The tea will taste disgusting, but it kills parasites.
 You will have to drink the stuff for about a week for this medicinal plant to be effective.

 Are you growing a medicinal survival garden?
 Let us know in the comments.